bkw777/NODE_DATAPAC/README.md

 This is attempting to be easier to hand-solder by using fewer & larger chips.
 It mostly succeeds but one thing is not ideal.
 The 1G32 and DA1 are both still tiny, but they are still fairly easy to solder because at least you don't have to try to actually see the pin-1 mark on the tiny package.
 The 1G32 is a 5-pin assymetric part so you don't need to see the markings to get it right.
-DA1 is a symmetric inside as well as outside so it doesn't matter which way you install it.
+DA1 is symmetrical inside as well as outside so it doesn't matter which way you install it.
 But replacing the 3 HC161's with the HC4040 required adding the 2G04, and that part is both tiny AND the pin-1 orientation actually matters, and it's very difficult to see the pin-1 mark on it.

 Also this version is not tested.
 I'm not certain this idea of inverting the /BLOCK and /BYTE signals into a HC4040 will actually behave exactly the same as the HC161's